“Gauge your sound and internal experience against the benchmarks of excellence.”

-To begin working on a new piece, deep practicers map out a composition’s expressive and technical features at the outset of learning, a process I term Discovery.
+Deep practicers, therefore, map out a composition’s expressive and technical features at the outset of learning, a process I term Discovery.

 Pianist Leon Fleisher concurs: “Once you have a clear musical intention, then you can set up some kind of physical choreography.”
 (The Musician’s Way, p.
 46)

-For example, after getting an overview of an entire piece, to begin our deliberate practice, we instrumentalists might isolate a phrase and then expressively sing rhythms and melodies.
-Following that, we can determine fingerings, bowings and so forth that match our interpretive ideas.
+For instance, after getting an overview of an entire piece, to begin our deliberate practice, we instrumentalists might isolate a phrase and expressively sing rhythms and melodies.
+Following that, we can determine fingerings, bowings and so forth for the phrase that match our interpretive ideas.